 3D Printed Lights

-When I bought a 3D printer I wasn't too sure what I would use it for.
-That was until shortly after I found that making lights is not only practical but allows for so much creativity when it comes to design.
+When I bought a 3D printer I wasn't too sure what to use it for.
+Shortly after, I discovered a new hobby of making lights that are both practical and aesthetic, allowing me to put my creative design work on display.
+I manufacture the light shade and base to integrate with commonly available LED bulbs and sockets.
 I have experimented with many different types of lights including table lamps, pendant lights, and puck lights.
-I make the shade and base while using commonly available LED bulbs and sockets.
-Through experimentation, I developed some textures that turned out beautifully while also learning and creating designs for mass production.
-The models are made in Rhino using Grasshopper and printed on a Prusa Mini.
-The material is a translucent PETG plastic which delivers an almost organic aesthetic.
+Through testing, I developed textures that turned out beautifully while also creating designs for mass production.
+The models are made in Rhino using Grasshopper and printed on a Prusa Mini FDM 3D Printer.
+The material used is a translucent PETG plastic which delivers an organic aesthetic.
 Below you can find some final designs that I've come up with and look forward to possibly commercializing.

 - Shade is removable from the base and gets mounted using 2 guide pins

-- Discrete opening at the bottom of the base for the power cable to exit
+- Discrete opening at the bottom for the power cable to exit

-- E26 LED bulb rests on a flange where the shade and base meet
+- E26 LED bulb rests on a flange at the shade and base interface

 - Diameter: 10cm, Height: 28cm